Water Withdrawal Permits

 For public water supply systems, the water withdrawal permittee shall submit to the Department a copy of the Approval of Completed Works issued by the Department of Health before the commencement of final operation of the water withdrawal system.
 Contract plans and specifications, or changes, for a public water supply system for which a permit has been issued by the Department are subject to review and approval by the Department of Health prior to the commencement of construction.

-The following requirements continue to apply for DEC permitting of public water supplies of 100,000 gallons per day or more.
+The following requirements continue to apply for DEC permitting of public water supplies with a capacity of 100,000 gallons per day or more.
+The capacity is the sum of all sources, independent of how they are plumbed or their designation, such as for redundancy, etc.

 The official guidance for design of drinking water facilities in New York State is the document titled Recommended Standards For Water Works, also known as "Ten-State Standards" (see "Offsite Links" in right margin of this page).
 This publication contains policies for the review and approval of plans and specifications for public water supplies.
 It is a report of the Water Supply Committee of the Great Lakes--Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers.
 Member states and province: Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, New York, Ohio, Ontario, Pennsylvania, Wisconsin.